WARIO-7183/DOCWHatsapp/README.md

 # WhatsApp Medical Assistant Bot

-A customizable WhatsApp chatbot that serves as a conversational medical assistant, powered by the Groq AI API and Twilio's WhatsApp API.
+A customizable WhatsApp chatbot that serves as a conversational medical assistant, powered by the OpenAI API and Twilio's WhatsApp API.
 The bot can communicate in multiple languages and presents options in an interactive format.

 ## Features